Beer in England: Mild

-Once sold in every pub, mild experienced a catastrophic fall in popularity after the 1960s and was in danger of completely disappearing from many parts of the United Kingdom.
-However, in recent years the explosion of microbreweries has led to a partial recovery, and an increasing number of mild (sometimes labelled 'Dark') brands are now being brewed.
+Once sold in every pub, mild experienced a catastrophic fall in popularity after the 1960s and was in danger of disappearing from many parts of the United Kingdom.
+In recent years the explosion of microbreweries has led to a partial recovery, and an increasing number of mild (sometimes labelled 'Dark') brands are now being brewed.
 Most of these are in the more modern interpretation of "mild"...a sweeter brew with lower alcoholic strength.

-Light mild is generally similar, but pale in colour, for instance Harveys Brewery Knots of May.
+Light mild is similar but pale in colour, for instance Harveys Brewery Knots of May.
 There is some overlap between the weakest styles of bitter and light mild, with the term AK being used to refer to both.
 The designation of such beers as "bitter" or "mild" has tended to change with fashion.
 A good example is McMullen's AK, which was re-badged as a bitter after decades as a light mild.
 AK (a very common beer name in the 19th century) was often referred to as a "mild bitter beer" interpreting "mild" as "unaged".
 Some breweries have revived the traditional high-gravity strong mild, with alcohol content of 6 per cent or so, the classic example being Sarah Hughes Ruby, brewed to a Victorian recipe.